infoabtdex/YouKOL-Clone/documentation/user_rules.md

 3. **Leverage Intermediate Files for Large Tasks**
    - Use temporary intermediate files to manage extensive contexts or complex tasks.
    - Name files sequentially (e.g., `intermediate_1.md`, `intermediate_2.md`) for clarity.
-   - Consolidate results into the final output and delete intermediate files once the task is complete.
+   - Consolidate results into the final output and process into active/dormant file management once the task is complete.

+4. **Active and Dormant File Management**
+   - Active Files: Store works-in-progress in `/temp/active/`.
+   - Dormant Files: Move temporarily unused files to `/temp/dormant/`.
+   - File States: Document file status in the index.md file.
+   - Once dormant files are completely obsolete, they should be deleted.

-4. **Keep Documentation Current**
+5. **Keep Documentation Current**
    - Update documentation whenever significant changes or new features are implemented.
    - Ensure documentation remains accurate and comprehensive, referring to project-specific files for details.

-5. **Focus on Security and Robustness**
+6. **Focus on Security and Robustness**
    - Implement proper error handling and follow security best practices in all code.
    - Write maintainable, readable code to support long-term project success.